Graduate Fellowship Program Overview

 MENTORING Each Fellow will receive mentoring from a Foreign Service Officer throughout the duration of the fellowship.

 EMPLOYMENT/CONTRACTUAL OBLIGATIONS Fellows who successfully complete the Rangel Program and Foreign Service entry requirements will receive appointments in the State Department Foreign Service in accordance with applicable law and State Department policy.
-Fellows are required to obtain medical, security, and suitability clearances in order to remain in the program.
+Fellows are required to obtain and maintain medical, security, and suitability clearances in order to remain in the program.
 Each Rangel Fellow who obtains a master’s degree is committed to a minimum of five years of service.
 Candidates who do not successfully complete the Rangel Program and the subsequent five year service obligation may be subject to a reimbursement obligation.
 Visit the Fellow Obligation page to learn more about the obligations that Rangel Fellows assume when they accept the fellowship.